phaserjs/phaser-ce/README.md

 ### Updates

+* `/docs` and `/resources` were removed from the NPM package, which is now much smaller.

 ### Bug Fixes

+* Corrected Group#checkAll and Group#checkProperty argument types (#216).
 * Group#getAll was not returning all children objects when property was not specified.
+* Emitter#emitParticle apply scale values even when they are identical.

 ## Version 2.7.9 - 9th May 2017